infracloudio/fission/Documentation/wip/testing-proposal.md

 })
 ```

-- Following will run Fission commands with Fission CLI and print error if there is one (verbosity is configurable)
+- The following will run Fission commands with Fission CLI and print an error if there is one (verbosity is configurable)

 ```
 command := exec.Command(fissionCli, "fission env create --name nodejs --image fission/node-env")